MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request-properties.md

 ---
 # Request properties

-Request properties control how a query executes and returns results.
+Request properties control how a query or command executes and returns results.

 ## Supported request properties